gregorybel/combo-pairing/README.md

 - Disable Bluetooth
 - Enable Usb storage access and copy files from directory `Bluetooth/original` to local computer
 - Open `btmac` in editor that supports unix line breaks and modify Bluetooth MAC address to Bluetooth mac address of phone 2.
 Be sure to use all capital letters and save changes
 * open `bt_config.conf` in editor that supports unix line breaks.
-Within the `[Adapter]` section,  modify the line `Address = 12:ab:34:cd:e5:6f` to the Bluetooth MAC address (this time all non-capital letters) of phone 2 and save
+Within the `[Adapter]` section,  modify the line `Address = 12:ab:34:cd:e5:6f` to the Bluetooth MAC address of phone 2 (this time all lower case letters) and save
 - With your computer, create new directory `modified` under Bluetoooth on the smartphone
 - copy the modified files `btmac` and `bt_config.conf` to directory `Bluetooth/modified`